5 of the Best Camping Heaters for 2021: What to Look For and Where to Buy

 Due to the unpredictability of British weather, most campers only pitch their tents during the summertime.
 If you can find the right camping heater, you can extend your camping season to all-year-round.

+Owning a reliable camping heater allow you to safely heat a tent in cold weather.
 A camping heater is a portable heater purpose-built to take on a camping trip.
 Heaters come in a wide array of shapes and sizes.
 Each one is made with different materials, fuel sources and safety features.

 Camping heaters can be powered by a fuel source or can be connected to electric hook-up.
 You can safely operate most electric heaters in tents during the night if you follow our advice here.